-An example of secondary or postsecondary progress toward a recognized credential would be successfully completing a semester of academic training.
-Examples of documentation to confirm this MSG would include a:
+An example of secondary or postsecondary progress towards a recognized credential would be successfully completing a semester of academic training.
+Examples of documentation to confirm this MSG include a:

 transcript; or

 report card.

 Note: There must be a sufficient number of credit hours documented to show that the customer is meeting standards identified in the customer's Individualized Plan for Employment.